GlitchTools/image_splicer/README.md

 # image_splicer

 Image Splicer script written in Python.
-Script will read all images from the input directory, resize them to largest images dimensions and splicing them together to form one image.
+This script will read all images from the input directory, resize them to largest image dimensions and splice them together to form one image.
 The number of slices is a random generated number between MIN_SLICES and MAX_SLICES values.
-Splicing Orientation can be set to either vertical or horizontal.
-You have the option of horizonal or vertical slicing and picking random slices or sequenced slicing.
+Splicing orientation can be set to either vertical or horizontal.
+You have the option of horizontal or vertical slicing and picking random slices or sequenced slicing.

 #Usage